This post may contain affiliate links. Please read my disclosure policy.

 - Remove the chicken to a plate, cover loosely (with aluminum foil) and let rest for 5 minutes.

-- Slice the chicken, and serve with the pan sauce and garnish with chives.
+- Slice the chicken, and serve with the pan sauce.

 - 14 oz. chicken breast: 15 minutes manual high pressure (MHP), plus 5-10 minutes natural pressure release (NPR)